SPaci20/alx-graphql-0x00/character/README.md

 # Character GraphQL Queries

-This repository contains GraphQL queries to fetch character information from the Rick and Morty API using specific character IDs.
+This repository contains GraphQL queries to fetch character information from the Rick and Morty API.

-## Files
+## Single Character Queries

 - `character-id-1.graphql` - Query for character with ID 1
 - `character-id-1-output.json` - Expected output for character ID 1